Guiding diffusion models to reconstruct flow fields from sparse data: Introduction

 These methods have demonstrated remarkable performance in reconstructing fluid flows within the specific scenarios and parameter ranges they were designed to address.
 However, their effectiveness often diminishes when applied to cases that differ from their training data, such as flows with significantly different Reynolds numbers or unseen flow configurations.
 As a result, there is a need for approaches that are accurate within their domain and robust across a wide range of flow conditions and problem settings.

 In recent years, diffusion models \cite{sohl2015deep,song2020score,ho2020denoising} have shown superior performance in tasks like image generation \cite{dhariwal2021diffusion}, image editing \cite{meng2021sdedit, avrahami2022blended}, image inpainting \cite{lugmayr2022repaint, chung2022come}, and image colorization \cite{saharia2022palette, yue2024resshift}.
 Following this success, there has been a rising interest in solving image super-resolution tasks with these models to improve in reconstruction accuracy.
 A direct approach to achieve this goal is to give the low-resolution image as an input to the model, and train it to map the high-resolution counterpart \cite{saharia2022image, rombach2022high}.
 Other approaches utilize a pre-trained diffusion model and only modify the sampling methods \cite{chung2022come, choi2021ilvr, yue2024difface, wang2024exploiting}.
 More recently, diffusion models have also been used to predict physical flows.
 Liu et al. \cite{liu2024uncertainty} explored their use as uncertainty-aware surrogate models for turbulence simulations, demonstrating their ability to capture full solution distributions and outperform traditional probabilistic approaches.
 Moreover, Shu et al. \cite{shu2023physics} presented a super-resolution method for reconstructing high-fidelity flow fields using this same architecture.
 Diffusion models have also been used to predict nonlinear fluid fields from discrete simulation data \cite{yang2023denoising}, turbulent rotating flows \cite{li2023multi}, and supersonic flows \cite{abaidi2025exploring}.
 With their generative capabilities and the proficiency to accurately learn complex distributions, diffusion models emerged as a promising candidate to enhance the existing reconstruction methods found in the literature.
 They are especially interesting in combination with physical priors, such as conservation laws.
+These methods can also be adapted to solve inverse problems, similar to our reconstruction problem.
+One example is Diffusion Posterior Sampling (DPS)~\cite{chung2022diffusion}, which modifies the score function of diffusion models to make the sample closer to the observation during inference.
+This can lead to better accuracy, with the caveat of higher computational cost at inference time, as backpropagation through the network has to be computed in every step of the generation process.
+Furthermore, DPS only enforces the observed values as a soft constraint by steering the probability flow according to the observations.
+In our algorithm, we seek to address these limitations, avoiding backpropagation during the generation and providing a stronger constraint over the observations.